KxSystems/kx-vscode/README.md

 ## Executing code

-Leaning on Visual Studio Code's extensive integrations with SCMs all code is typically stored and loaded into a Visual Studio Code workspace.
+Leaning on VS Code's extensive integrations with SCMs all code is typically stored and loaded into a VS Code workspace.
 From there the kdb VS Code extension allows the user to execute that code in a number of ways against both kdb processes and Insights endpoints.
 TODO Insert link to creating connections

 ### kdb process executing code